tryton/tryton/doc/design.rst

 Party
 =====

-When the *Purchase Price List Module* is activated, `Price List
+When the *Purchase Price List Module* is activated, :doc:`Price List
-<product_price_list:model-product.price_list>` can also be defined for use with
+<product_price_list:index>` can also be defined for use with purchases from the
-purchases from the party.
+party.

 .. seealso::